Vietnamese Grilled Chicken

 - HEAT GRILL to medium-high.
 Oil grill with paper towel or spray.

 - GRILL CHICKEN AND SERVE: Remove chicken from marinade (reserve marinade for sauce if desired Note 2).
 If using low salt soy sauce, lightly sprinkle chicken with salt.
 Grill chicken for 3-5 minutes per side, depending on thickness of chicken.
 Instant thermometer should read 160F.
 Add green onions for last 2-3 minutes if using.
 Transfer chicken to plate.
 Cover loosely with foil and let rest 5 minutes.
-Garnish with green onions and chopped cilantro if desired.
+Garnish with green onions and chopped fresh cilantro if desired.
+Note 3 to bake.

 - Substitutes for Fish Sauce.
 Fish sauce is made of fermented fish and shelfish mixed with salt, If you can't eat it or don't want to, here are some substitutes you can use: